East Brunswick Township, Pennsylvania

-East Brunswick Township is a township in Schuylkill County, Pennsylvania, United States.
+East Brunswick Township is a township in Schuylkill County, Pennsylvania.
 Brunswick Township was formed in 1801 as one of the original townships of Schuylkill County, being named for Brunswick (Braunschweig), Germany.
 In 1834, Brunswick Township was divided into East and West Brunswick Townships.
 Today both townships are served by the Blue Mountain School District.

 History

 The New Ringgold Gristmill was added to the National Register of Historic Places in 1978.

 Geography

-According to the United States Census Bureau, the township has a total area of 30.5 sqmi of which 30.5 sqmi is land and 0.04 sqmi (0.07%) is water.
+According to the U.S. Census Bureau, the township has a total area of 30.5 sqmi of which 30.5 sqmi is land and 0.04 sqmi (0.07%) is water.
 It is in the Schuylkill watershed and the Little Schuylkill River, which flows southward through the township, drains almost all of it except for an extreme west portion drained by the Pine Creek via Deer Lake directly to the Schuylkill River.
 Blue Mountain separates it from Berks County.